 We routinely monitor for the presence of drinking water contaminants.
-Testing results from January, 2020 show that our system exceeded the standard, or maximum contaminant level (MCL), for TTHM at one of our sampling locations on Riverpark Drive in North Reading.
+Recent testing results determined that our system exceeded the standard, or maximum contaminant level (MCL), for TTHM at one of our sampling locations on Riverpark Drive in North Reading.
 The standard for TTHM is 80 parts per billion (ppb).
-It is determined by averaging all samples collected at each sampling location for the past four quarters.
+Compliance with this standard is determined by averaging the results of samples collected at each sampling location for the past four quarters.
 The level of TTHM averaged at this location for the past four quarters is 96 ppb.